jonasatgit/updatereporting/README.md

 	 1. The script will then simply replace some values with the parameter values you provided
 	 1. The script will then upload the datasets and the reports to the server and the folder you provided as parameters
 	 1. The files in the **"work"** folder will not be deleted and can be used as a backup or for manual uploads if necessary and will contain the data you provided as parameters to the script
-	 1. **IMPORTANT:** If you need to re-run the script, delete the folder with all it's content first an re-create the folder!.
+	 1. **IMPORTANT:** If you need to re-run the script, delete the folder with all its content first an re-create the folder!
 It is possible to overwrite the reports automatically, but I faced some issues with some settings not being overwritten as desired and I don't use that method anymore.
 That's why everything should be deleted first.

 | Parameter | Required  | Example value                    |Description |